castorini/anserini/docs/experiments-clueweb12-b13.md

 ```
 nohup sh target/appassembler/bin/IndexCollection -collection CW12Collection \
  -input /path/to/cw12-b13/ -generator JsoupGenerator \
- -index lucene-index.cw12b13.pos+docvectors -threads 32 -positions -docvectors -optimize \
+ -index lucene-index.cw12b13.pos+docvectors -threads 32 -storePositions -storeDocvectors -optimize \
  > log.cw12b13.pos+docvectors &
 ```

-The directory `/path/to/cw12-b13/` should be the root directory of ClueWeb12-B13 collection, i.e., `/path/to/cw12-b13/` should bring up a bunch of subdirectories, `ClueWeb12_00` to `ClueWeb12_18`.
-The above command builds an index that stores term positions (`-positions`) as well as doc vectors for relevance feedback (`-docvectors`), and `-optimize` force merges all index segment into one.
+The directory `/path/to/cw12-b13/` should be the root directory of ClueWeb12-B13 collection, i.e., `/path/to/cw12-b13/`
+should bring up a bunch of subdirectories, `ClueWeb12_00` to `ClueWeb12_18`.
+The above command builds an index that stores term positions (`-storePositions`) as well as doc vectors for relevance feedback (`-storeDocvectors`), and `-optimize` force merges all index segment into one.

 After indexing is done, you should be able to perform a retrieval run: